jmediatechnology/jPHP/README.md

 PHP has many built-in functions.
-However, my opinion is that PHP doesn't have some built-in functions that should be there.
+However, my opinion is that PHP doesn't have some built-in functions that should be part of PHP.
 What's next is that some built-in functions don't offer the necessary functionality in some situations.
 See the examples below.

 It's not possible for in_array() to check if a **substring** exists in the given array.
 Fortunately it's possible with jPHP.
 With jPHP you can use `jPHP::in_array_substring($mainNeedle, $mainHaystack)`.